js2coffee/js2coffee/Readme.md

    Error messages now show a preview of the source where errors happen, such as what you'd expect in CoffeeScriptRedux.

+## Docs

+ - [Specs](notes/Specs.md) - examples of how JavaScript compiles to CoffeeScript.

+ - [AST format](notes/AST.md) - technical description of the CoffeeScript AST format.

+ - [Special cases](notes/Special_cases.md) - a list of edge cases that js2coffee accounts for.

 ## Command line

 The command line utility accepts both filenames or stdin.